josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

-But even when there's no larger system behind it, and even with no broader goal or agenda _at all_, malicious or otherwise, AI can still amplify existing harms.
+But even when there's no larger system behind it, and even with no broader goal or agenda at all, malicious or otherwise: AI can still amplify existing harms.

 One example at the top of my mind: Facebook was recently flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
 That content generated engagement, and that engagement generated more of the same content.